stakater-docker/mysql-restore-backup/README.md

 ## Description

-mysql backup and restore [image](https://hub.docker.com/r/stakater/mysql-backup-restore-s3/) [MBR] container can be used to backup elasticsearch data on S3 bucket.
+mysql backup and restore [image](https://hub.docker.com/r/stakater/mysql-backup-restore-s3/) [MBR] container can be used to backup mysql data on S3 bucket.
 It runs inside mysql pod as a sidecar container.
 Sidecar container dump the mysql data and store it in S3 as an object.

 | Environment Variable | Description | Default value |